Ridham2006/TransitOps/README.md

 | Vehicle ROI | (Revenue - (Maintenance + Fuel)) ÷ Acquisition Cost |
 | Fleet Utilization (%) | Not pinned down in the brief - Vehicles On Trip ÷ Total Active Vehicles × 100 is a reasonable default |

-CSV export is required; PDF export is a bonus.

 ## Getting Started

 **Prerequisites:** [Bun](https://bun.sh) installed, plus a running database instance for whatever `server/config/db.ts` connects to.